aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-image/_index.md

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert & Rotate CGM to IMAGE File via Java" %}}
-Using the API, you can also rotate the output IMAGE image as per your needs.
+Using the API, you can also rotate the output Image as per your needs.
 The Image.rotateFlip method can be used to rotate the image by 90/180/270-degrees and flip the image horizontally or vertically.
 The library provides simple methods to perform complex operations while encapsulating all ugly details.
 You can specify the type of rotation and flip to apply to the image.
 In order to rotate and flip the image, you can load the converted JPEG image using the [Image](https://reference.aspose.com/imaging/java/com.aspose.imaging/Image) class and call the Image.rotateFlip method while specifying the appropriate [RotateFlipType](https://reference.aspose.com/imaging/java/com.aspose.imaging/RotateFlipType).
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "a0abf986a98e2b1f1e86127b1a4449bd" "convert-and-rotate-pdf-to-image.java" >}}
 {{% /blocks/products/pf/feature-page-code  %}}